brianhigh/wa-water-quality/data_cleanup_and_export.md

 ### Apply Character Encoding

-Use `sapply` and `iconv` to convert character encoding encoding from latin1 to UTF-8.
-This will make the resulting output files larger since more bytes will be used per character.
-The benefit is that we "normalizing" on a common character set.
-The UTF-8 character set is the default for import into phpMyAdmin.
+Use `sapply` and `iconv` to convert character encoding from latin1 to UTF-8.

 ```r